ComputationalRadiationPhysics/picongpu/docs/source/models/total_field_scattered_field.rst

 Consider a case when both :math:`E^{inc}(x, y, z, t)` and  :math:`\vec B^{inc}(x, y, z, t)` are theoretically present, but only one of them is known in explicit form.

-In this case TF/SF can be used with only the modified known field set as incident and the other one set to 0.
+In this case one can try using TF/SF with only the modified known field set as incident and the other one set to 0.
-The interpretation of the result is assisted by the equivalence theorem and Schelkunoff equivalence principle.
+The interpretation of the result is assisted by the equivalence theorem, and in particular Love and Schelkunoff equivalence principles [Harrington2001]_ [Balanis2012]_.
 Having :math:`\vec E^{inc}(x, y, z, t) = \vec 0` means only electric current :math:`\vec J` would be impressed on :math:`S`.
 Taking into account no incident fields in the SF region, the region is effectively a perfect magnetic conductor.
 Likewise, having :math:`\vec B^{inc}(x, y, z, t) = \vec 0` corresponds to only magnetic current and effectively a perfect electric conductor in the SF region.
 To generate the expected field amplitude inside the area, the only non-zero source field has to be adjusted.
-In the plane wave case, the adjustment is to set the amplitude of the present field twice as large.
+In the simple plane wave case, the adjustment is to set the amplitude of the present field twice as large, as demonstrated in [Rengarajan2000]_.
+In the general case, it appears unclear how to calculate such an adjustment.
-Also note, that within this approximation the not-known field could have alternatively been calculated from the known one.
+Also note, that within the plain wave approximation the unknown field could have alternatively been calculated from the known one.

 References
 ----------